seshapubharath/linux-server-health-monitor/README.md

 ## Overview

-Linux Server Health Monitor is a modular server monitoring solution built using Bash and Python that automates Linux health checks, service monitoring, incident detection, and email alerting.
+Linux Server Health Monitor is a modular server monitoring solution built using Bash and Python that automates Linux health checks, service monitoring, incident detection, and intelligent email alerting.

 The project follows a production-inspired architecture by separating data collection from presentation.
 Bash collects system metrics and generates structured JSON reports, while Python converts the collected data into professional HTML email dashboards delivered through Gmail SMTP.

+The monitoring system implements **state-aware alerting**, ensuring notifications are sent only when the server health changes, preventing alert fatigue and duplicate notifications during scheduled monitoring.

 The project demonstrates Linux system administration, automation, monitoring, alerting, logging, incident detection, JSON data processing, and operational reporting practices commonly used in DevOps and Site Reliability Engineering (SRE).
 ---

 ## Project Highlights